HYBleek/HYBleek/README.md

 Big update, my long-term goal might be changed due to the release of the AlphaGenome!
 So excited, it is hard for me ro sleep now !!!

-### Currently: Applying for a potential RA position related to computational biology in the US or Canada
+### Currently: Applying for a RA position related to computational biology in the US or Canada
 If you are interested, please email: haoyang.cui.hse@dartmouth.edu.

 ### Fun Fact